szefer-piotr/ara-react/README.md

 ## Usage

-Upload a CSV on the **Upload** page and proceed to **Chat**.
-Sending a message will request a short summary of the uploaded data from the OpenAI API and display it in the assistant chat.
+Upload a CSV on the **Upload** page and the app will automatically request a short summary of the data from the OpenAI API.
+Open the **Chat** page to view the summary and continue the conversation with the assistant.

 You can also install [eslint-plugin-react-x](https://github.com/Rel1cx/eslint-react/tree/main/packages/plugins/eslint-plugin-react-x) and [eslint-plugin-react-dom](https://github.com/Rel1cx/eslint-react/tree/main/packages/plugins/eslint-plugin-react-dom) for React-specific lint rules: